 The Top Things to Do in Southend-on-Sea

 For the adults, the city is adorned with theatres, galleries and museums.
 The boring stuff, as the kids would probably say, as they force you to stick to the Cliff Lift, the carnival and the pier.
 Don’t worry, there’s enough for both adults and kids; just make sure you do accompany the little ones to the children’s parts.
-We’ve had a big Plum Guide think about how you can achieve something for everyone, with our list of things to do in Southend-on-Sea.
+Here at Plum Guide, we pride ourselves on going above and beyond to ensure that your trip is guaranteed to be a memorable one, so achieve something for everyone with this list of things to do in Southend-on-Sea.

 Wander along the high street